-NG COMMUNICATION ATING COMMUNICATION IN DELICATE SITUATIONS & EEMENTS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL C2 Can deal tactfully with a disruptive participant, framing any remarks diplomatically in relation to the situation and cultural perceptions.
+MEDIAT MEDIATING COMMUNICATION ATING COMMUNICATION IN DELICATE SITUATIONS & EEMENTS SITUATION (& ROLES) LEVEL DESCRIPTORS PERSONAL PUBLIC OCCUPATIONAL EDUCATIONAL C2 Can deal tactfully with a disruptive participant, framing any remarks diplomatically in relation to the situation and cultural perceptions.
 Can confidently take a firm but diplomatic stance over an issue of principle, while showing respect for the viewpoint of others. in a disagreement between friends or family members discussing personal or social issues in a situation with inter- communal conflict tensions in collaborative work that takes a difficult turn in negotiations, in discussions about cuts and restructuring in cases of disruptive classroom behaviour in cases of bullying or racial/gender-aggravated school violence C1 Can demonstrate sensitivity to different viewpoints, using repetition and paraphrase to demonstrate detailed understanding of each party's requirements for an agreement.
 Can formulate a diplomatic request to each side in a disagreement to determine what is central to their position, and what they may be willing to give up under certain circumstances.
-Can use persuasive language to suggest that parties in disagreement shift towards a new position. in a disagreement between housemates about house rules, when discussing with relatives responsibilities and measures concerning child or elderly care during an incident on a package holiday or a public event in the resolution of organizational and functional conflicts in dysfunctional group work, when organising and managin peer mediation, or in a disagreement between two groups of students B2+ Can elicit possible solutions from parties in disagreement in order to help them to reach consensus, formulating open-ended, neutral questions to minimise embarrassment or offense.
+Can use persuasive language to suggest that parties in disagreement shift towards a new position. in a disagreement between housemates about house rules, when discussing with relatives responsibilities and measures concerning child or elderly care during an incident on a package holiday or a public event in the resolution of organizational and functional conflicts in dysfunctional group work, when organising and managing peer mediation, or in a disagreement between two groups of students B2+ Can elicit possible solutions from parties in disagreement in order to help them to reach consensus, formulating open-ended, neutral questions to minimise embarrassment or offense.
 Can help the parties in a disagreement better understand each other by restating and reframing their positions more clearly and by prioritising needs and goals.
-Can formulate a clear and accurate summary of what has been agreed and what is expected from each of the parties. in a disagreement between housemates about house rules, when discussing with relatives responsibilities and measures concerning child or elderly care in disputes with landlords/tenants over e.g. financial responsibility for during an incident on a package holiday or a public event in arguments affecting third parties at restaurants, cinemas or other public places in disputes regarding an accident in the resolution of organizational and functional conflicts when dealing with everyday negative interactions between employees at collective bargaining or labour arbitration in mediating in dysfunctional group work, when organising and managing peer mediatior or in a disagreement between two groups of students B2 Can, by asking questions, identify areas of common ground and invite each side to highlight possible solutions. damage in a flat, helping others with complaints about bills or services at shops, transport, banks at minor disputes at the workplace Can outline the main points in a disagreement with reasonable precision and explain the positions of the parties involved. in arguments affecting third parties at restaurants, cinemas or other public places when dealing with everyday negative interactions between employees Can summarise the statements made by the two sides, highlighting areas of agreement and obstacles to agreement. as a member/ chair/ moderator at a community meeting to discuss social policies or safety and security problems during preparatory meetings to examine and revise an agenda or an action plan
+Can formulate a clear and accurate summary of what has been agreed and what is expected from each of the parties. in a disagreement between housemates about house rules, when discussing with relatives responsibilities and measures concerning child or elderly care in disputes with landlords/tenants over e.g. financial responsibility for during an incident on a package holiday or a public event in arguments affecting third parties at restaurants, cinemas or other public places in disputes regarding an accident in the resolution of organizational and functional conflicts when dealing with everyday negative interactions between employees at collective bargaining or labour arbitration in mediating in dysfunctional group work, when organising and managing peer mediation, or in a disagreement between two groups of students B2 Can, by asking questions, identify areas of common ground and invite each side to highlight possible solutions.
+Can outline the main points in a disagreement with reasonable precision and explain the positions of the parties involved.
+Can summarise the statements made by the two sides, highlighting areas of agreement and obstacles to agreement. damage in a flat, helping others with complaints about bills or services at shops, transport, banks in arguments affecting third parties at restaurants, cinemas or other public places as a member/ chair/ moderator at a community meeting to discuss social policies or safety and security problems at minor disputes at the workplace when dealing with everyday negative interactions between employees during preparatory meetings to examine and revise an agenda or an action plan